- About Us

 At the outset, everyone should be crystal clear.
 If people are contributing different sized deposits, the value of each personal ‘share’ needs to be worked out accordingly.
 You need to understand the number of years you’re committing to and understand how costs are going to be split, and profits too, as well as the structure of the finances and the potential tax implications.

-“Many people make co-buying arrangements work very successfully over the long term,” says Julie.
+“Many people make buying property with family or friends work very successfully over the long term,” says Julie.
 “But when you’re making any big financial commitment, it pays not to rush.
 Do your homework and always get professional advice.

 Friendships and family relationships are fundamental in life; they’re precious beyond compare, but it’s important, too, to protect your own financial interests, no matter how much love and trust are involved.”